k2-fsa/icefall/docs/source/recipes/librispeech/conformer_ctc.rst

   ``HLG decoding + LM rescoring + attention decoder rescoring``.
   Otherwise, you can only run ``HLG decoding`` with Colab.

-**Congratulations!** You have finished the librispeech ASR recipe with conformer CTC models in ``icefall``.
+**Congratulations!** You have finished the LibriSpeech ASR recipe with conformer CTC models in ``icefall``.

 If you want to deploy your trained model in C++, please read the following section.